djdrysdale/digital-garden/notes/¶ Trend (foresight).md

 ---
-Title: Trend
+title: Trend
-Date: 2021-02-26
+date: 2021-02-26
-Description: A trend is a manifestation of sustained change.
+description: A trend is a manifestation of sustained change.
-Tags: concept
+tags: concept
 ---

 Amy Webb defines a trend as “a new manifestation of sustained change….
 A starting point that helps us to simultaneously meet the demands of the present while planning for the future.”
 Trends occur when basic human needs are met with a catalyzing technology.
 But, they can be difficult to spot, emerging as constellations